Introduction to Data Mining

 Figure 2 shows Partition clustering after applying an algorithm

-This indicates that each group has at least one object, as well as every object, must belong to exactly one group.
+This indicates that each group has at least one object, and every object, must belong to exactly one group.

 These algorithms produce clusters in a determined location based on the high density of data set participants.
 It aggregates some range notion for group members in clusters to a density standard level.
 Such processes can perform less in detecting the group’s Surface areas.